-Joe Torre, former professional baseball player and manager of the Los Angeles Dodgers, grew up the youngest of five children in Brooklyn, New York.
+Joe Torre, Baseball Hall of Fame inductee and former professional baseball player and manager, grew up the youngest of five children in Brooklyn, New York.
 His father was a New York City police detective and revered in his community.
 He was the cop that made everyone feel safe.
 Everyone except his own family.

 Joe, Sr. ruled his home with an iron fist.
 He was a physically abusive husband and an emotionally abusive father.
 The violence that had besieged the Torre household for so many years was a well-kept family secret and stayed a family secret for generations.
 However, in December of 1995, Ali and Joe Torre attended a seminar called Life Success.
 As a result of Joe’s participation in that seminar, he began to talk openly of his childhood experience with domestic violence.
 He went public with his family secret in his autobiography, Chasing the Dream: My Lifelong Journey to the World Series.